 c.
 INVESTMENT INCOME AND EXPENSES: Dividend income, including distributions from the Master Fund, is recorded on the ex-dividend date.
 Expenses are recorded on an accrual basis.
-Legal fees are apportioned between the Fund and the Master Fund based on level of service.
 The Fund indirectly bears its proportional share of the Master Fund's expenses, which is reflected in the NAV of the Master Fund's Units.
-During the fiscal year ended March 31, 2023, the Fund's proportional share of the Master Fund's expenses, current tax expense and deferred tax expense were \$16,498,484, \$2,689,261 and \$6,738,345 respectively, which represents 1.31%, 0.21% and 0.54%, respectively, of the Fund's average investment balance in the Master Fund.
+During the fiscal year ended March 31, 2025, the Fund's proportional share of the Master Fund's expenses, current tax expense and deferred tax expense was \$48,593,570, \$4,039,869 and \$6,957,730 respectively, which represents 1.18%, 0.10% and 0.17%, respectively, of the Fund's average investment balance in the Master Fund.